A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

-In addition to completing their bachelor’s degree, students can also use this program as a stepping stone into graduate school.
+In addition to completing their online bachelor’s degree in health science, students can also use this program as a stepping stone into graduate school.
 Northern Kentucky University offers an online Bachelor in Health Science degree and an on-campus degree.

 U.S. News & World Report ranked Northern Kentucky University #77 among regional universities (South) in the 2014 edition of Best Colleges.